CMSgov/CMCS-DSG-DSS-Certification-Staging/Box/readme.md

 	- “AK_PBM_CEF1” for Alaska PBM CEF outcome 1
 	- “DE _EE12” for Delaware E&E CMS-required outcome EE12

-#### Question: How should I differentiate the file name of a newer version of a file to avoid duplications or confusion?
+#### Question: How should I differentiate the certification file name of a newer version of a file to avoid duplications or confusion?
 Answer: You may differentiate the file name of a new version of a file by including at the end of the filename either the upload date of the file (example 1) or file version (example 2).
 - Example 1: “AK_PBM_CEF1_06032023”
 - Example 2: “AK_PBM_CEF1_v2”